ACCIDDA/GeoPops/README.md

 # GeoPops
 **Full documentation and tutorials coming soon!**
+GeoPops is in development, and we welcome feedback.
+Please log any issues.

-GeoPops is a package for generating geographically and demographically realistic synthetic populations for any US Census location using publically available data.
-GeoPops is in development, and we welcome feedback in the issues folder.
+**GeoPops** is a package for generating geographically and demographically realistic synthetic populations for any US Census location using publically available data.
 Population generation includes three steps:
 1. Generate individuals within households using combinatorial optimization (CO)
 2. Assign individuals to schools and workplace locations using enrollment data and commute flows
 3. Connect individuals within locations using graph algorithms